michaelwknott/michaelwknott.github.io/content/esd-project-07.md

             rest_distances[profile.name] = rest_interval_distance
         return rest_distances

-The methods have an underscore suffix as they will be called internally by the `print_workout_table` that provides the functionality to print a table containing athlete's names, work interval distances and rest interval distances to the terminal.
+The methods have an underscore suffix as they will be called internally by `print_workout_table`.
+This method provides the functionality to print a table containing athlete's names, work interval distances and rest interval distances to the terminal.

     :::python
     def print_workout_table(